rmsandu/segmentation-eval/README.md

 # Radiomics Extraction and Evaluation based on Binary 3D Segmentation Images

-The segmentations used in this project represent a pair of the type tumor - ablation.
+The segmentations used in this project represent a pair of the type tumor - ablation for liver cancer tumors.
 The ablation can be replaced with another type of segmentation, such as a predicted tumor segmentation (using a separate algorithm).

 The evaluation metrics include:
 -  Euclidean Distances between two objects (eg. Ground Truth segmentation of Tumor vs. Predicted Segmentation of Tumor, Segmentation of Ablation vs. Segmentation of Tumor).
 The Mauerer et Al. algorithm for calculating euclidean distances between two objects from binary images from the SimpleITK Implementation.